 This will take you

-Go left across from the purple building up the winding road, which goes up for about 10 minutes passing two
+Go right across from the purple building up the winding road (aka don’t cross the road), which goes up for about 10 minutes passing two

 The trail start is marked by a sign on this side of the road, and you’ll have to cross and go up the stairs to reach the start of Wilson Trail Stage 3 aka Devils Peak.